HerbiHerb/rag_assistant_start/README.md

 # rag_assistant_start
-Contains docker-compose files to start the rag assistant and the chat ui
+Contains docker-compose and bash files to start the rag assistant, the chat ui the speech to text application.